cocos/cocos-docs/en/getting-started/basics/editor-panels/scene.md

 You can move and locate the view in **scene editor** by the following operations:

-- <kbd>right click to drag</kbd>：horizontally remove the view.
+- <kbd>right click to drag</kbd>: horizontally remove the view.
-- <kbd>mouse wheel</kbd>：zoom in/out the view by taking the current mouse hovering position as the center.
+- <kbd>mouse wheel</kbd>: zoom in/out the view by taking the current mouse hovering position as the center.

 ### Coordinate system and grid